 The COVID-19 pandemic disrupted the world, pushing the global economy into recession and forcing countries to take on nearly unprecedented levels of public debt.
 Discussion and debate over the pathway to economic recovery are already underway.
 In this context, monetary policy is a crucial policy tool.

-With the Bank of Canada’s mandate up for renewal this year, it is time to start thinking about what monetary policy in the post-pandemic era should look like.
-McGill University’s Max Bell School of Public Policy held a four-day online conference from September 22-25, 2020, during which independent economists from across Canada, the United States, and Europe examined the Bank’s mandate and explored the most credible options for the next phase of Canadian monetary policy.
+It is time to start thinking about what monetary policy in the post-pandemic era should look like.
+In September 2020, with the Bank of Canada's mandate up for renewal, the Max Bell School held a four-day online conference, during which independent economists from across Canada, the United States, and Europe examined the Bank’s mandate and explored the most credible options for the next phase of Canadian monetary policy.
 Read the resulting research papers by conference presenters, discussants and panelists, each exploring a different option for the mandate's renewal.

 Choosing the Right Target in the News

 The Great Rethink: Why the Bank of Canada's mandate needs a refresh | Financial PostPublished: 25 Sep 2020

 La Politique Monétaire Canadienne Sort du Placard | La PressePublished: 23 Sep 2020

 Why the Bank of Canada needs a revised mandate | The Globe and MailPublished: 17 Sep 2020